 In this 5-week course, you'll learn the ins and outs of publishing in the digital age.
 Each week, you'll get new video and written lessons, plus a practical, actionable assignment.

-Once you have completed all of the coursework, you can schedule a FREE 30-minute video chat with the instructor, a $79 value, to plan your next steps.
+Once you have completed all of the coursework, you can schedule a FREE 30-minute video coaching session with the instructor, a $79 value, to plan your next steps.
+(You can also take the course without the coaching session.)

 What you'll learn: